stanbubnoff/querator/README.md

 # UNDER CONSTRUCTION
-Unified library for working with RabbitMQ, Redis pub/sub, Kafka, NATS, MQTT and others
+Unified library for working with RabbitMQ, Redis pub/sub and others